-We have centres in Horintana and in Kolatala.
-Both are cyclone-proof buildings that double as pre-schools and community centres.
-A third centre has just opened in Dacope Union.
-Our partners, supported by Global Care, operate a total of seven pre-schools across the area, offering basic education and giving children the skills and motivation to go on to formal government schools.
+We have centres in Horintana, Kalatala and Dacope Union.
+All three are cyclone-proof buildings which double as pre-schools and community centres.
+Our partners, supported by Global Care, operate a total of six pre-schools across the area, offering basic education and giving children the skills and motivation to go on to formal government schools.
 While an estimated 21% of children drop out of school before completing primary education in Bangladesh, the drop out rate for children who have attended one of our partners’ pre-schools is just 2%.

 In Horintana we also care for up to 30 orphaned and abandoned boys at the Home of Love.

-We encourage self-sufficiency and empower local families to develop sustainable incomes.
+We encourage self-sufficiency at the project and empower local families to develop sustainable incomes.
 Initiatives include: chicken egg farm, fish lake, a goat scheme, micro-finance project for local enterprises, water melon and other fresh produce.